rprakashg/blog/posts/installing-rhdh-on-eks.md

 ```

 Customize the values yaml.
 You can see the version I used for my installation [here](https://github.com/rprakashg-redhat/rhdh-on-eks/blob/main/deploy/rhdh/values.yaml).
-Few customizations that are worth calling out are below
+Few other customizations to values file that are worth calling out are below

 1) Specified the custom hostname `devhub.sandbox2841.opentlc.com` under section global of values yaml
 2) Since I was using HAProxy ingress under upstream section I had to enable ingress and specify className as shown in the snippet below